 Leah the sitting Vice President of Living Music, a new music club at Penn State, and has been a panel member for the Penn State Young Composers Contest since 2019.

-Along with composition, Leah currently performs in the Oriana Singers, Penn State Opera Theatre and No Refund Theatre, located in State College, Pennsylvania.
+Along with composition, Leah has performed in the Oriana Singers, Penn State Opera Theatre and No Refund Theatre, located in State College, Pennsylvania.
 Leah was a previous member of the Oswego High School Chamber Singers, and the Oswego High School Wind Ensemble, along with the president of the Oswego High School Drama Club.
 She has also worked for the Oswego Opera Theater as a vocalist, and was an Opera Ambassador for Syracuse Opera.
 Leah’s performing is not restricted to the Central New York area however, as she has traveled and performed in several countries in Europe with American Music Abroad.

 Awards & Achievements

-Leah was a recent finalist of the Sound, Silence, Thought International Electronic and Electroacoustic Competition for her fixed media piece, Ritual.
 At Penn State, Leah is a Schreyer Honors Scholar, and in her first two semesters received the Presidential Award for Academic Excellence.
 Leah was nominated for a Syracuse High School Theatre Award for “Best Leading Actress” for her role as Mrs. Lovett in Sweeney Todd: The Demon Barber of Fleet Street, in 2018.
 In the 2017-2018 school year, she was the recipient of the “Voices of Tomorrow” Scholarship through Syracuse Chorale, the Joseph P. Spereno “Keep the Music Playing” Scholarship through Oswego’s Music Hall of Fame, and the Joseph P. Spereno Scholarship for Musical Excellence through Oswego High School, along with graduating in the top five her high school class.